Ukraine conflict: Why Biden won't send troops to Ukraine

 First of all, Ukraine isn't in America's neighbourhood.
 It is not located on the US border.
 Nor does it host a US military base.
 It does not have strategic oil reserves, and it's not a major trade partner.

 But that lack of national interest hasn't stopped former presidents from expending blood and treasure on behalf of others in the past.
-In 1995 Bill Clinton intervened militarily in the war that emerged from the collapse of Yugoslavia.
+In 1995 Bill Clinton intervened militarily in the war that followed the collapse of Yugoslavia.
 And in 2011 Barack Obama did the same in the Libyan civil war, both largely on humanitarian and human rights grounds.

 In 1990 George H W Bush justified his international coalition to expel Iraq from Kuwait as defending the rule of law against the rule of the jungle.
 Biden's top national security officials have used similar language when describing Russia's threat to international principles of peace and security.
-But they have been preaching economic warfare through crippling sanctions as a response, not military operations.
+But they have been preaching a response of economic warfare through crippling sanctions as a response, not military operations.

 Biden doesn't do military interventionism